 When dealing with complexity one of the key themes I have identified are businesses approaching solutions to their current issues based on their current operational context.
 Often I’ll suggest to clients that they need to be willing to abandon traditional ways of thinking about accomplishment, by focusing on projecting their solutions into the future in order to calibrate their approach more effectively.

 This is the only way they even match the speed of change.
-Think of it like passing a car on a highway, you don't just match the speed of the other vehicle you want to pass and leave behind.
-You need to project your intention in front or further ahead in order to be in front.
+Think of it like passing a car on a highway, you don't just match the speed of the other vehicle, you want to pass and leave it behind.
+You need to project your intention in front or further ahead, in order to be in front.

 Customer Experience - a new sales pathway